 Ford Flex Review

-- "The 2014 Ford Flex offers a desirable combination of space, versatility, features and solid driving dynamics.
+- "The 2015 Ford Flex offers a desirable combination of space, versatility, features and solid driving dynamics.
 It's a top choice among large, seven-passenger family crossovers." -- Edmunds

-- "It's striking and stylish as well as functional and useful - a fine combination similar to minivans and SUVs in capabilities, but clearly different from both." -- Kelley Blue Book
+- "It's striking and stylish as well as functional and useful - a fine combination similar to minivans and SUVs in capabilities, but clearly different from both." -- Kelley Blue Book (2014)

 Other SUVs to Consider

-Details: 2014 Ford Flex
+Details: 2015 Ford Flex